atpay/atpay_php/README.md

 You can specify between email token types.

 * url - a universal token that will look up card information by the "from" address.
 If none, will redirect to url provided.
-* card (default) - card token
-* member - UUID of @pay member
 * email - member email

 ###### Extras

 There is also an optional expiration that can be set on the token.
-By default the token expires 60 seconds after being created.
+By default the token expires 1 day (86400 seconds) after being created.
 A valid expiration value is a number of seconds since Unix Epoch.

 ###### User Data